jeremy-w/punch/README.markdown

 Because I thought, "How hard could this be?"

+Because I wanted something whose file format was dead stupid so I could watch over its shoulder or hand-edit as needed.
+Check out the head of `punch-in` for a complete description of the format used in the three files.

 Because I wanted something whose output I could readily feed into [Redminer](https://github.com/jeremy-w/redminer):

     awk '{gsub("-", "/", $1); printf("%s %s %s\n", $1, $2, $3)}' \
         <(punch-summary) | xargs -n 3 redminer time post

-Because I wanted something whose file format was dead stupid so I could watch over its shoulder or hand-edit as needed.
-Check out the head of `punch-in` for a complete description of the format used in the three files.

 ## How
 Symlink `punch-in` to `punch-out`, `punch-now`, and `punch-summary`.
 Then just call the right tool from the commandline.

-If you're already punched-in, punch-in will punch-out and then punch-in.
+If you're already punched-in, punch-in will punch-out before punching in.

 ## Example
 ```shell